The cabinet has approved the launch of the Bharat Bond ETF

 What bonds will the ETF hold?

-The ETF will only hold bonds issued by Central Public Sector Enterprises (CPSEs) with credit ratings of AA and above.
+The ETF will only hold bonds issued by Central Public Sector Enterprises (CPSEs) with credit ratings of AAA.
 Each bond issuer will have a weight cap of 20% in the index to reduce concentration risk.

 Will these ETFs be liquid enough?